 Your first thought when considering a new kitchen is likely to be the big high street chains.
 After all, there’s probably one near you, and their advertisements are always telling us how great value they are.

 Lifestyle Kitchens sell for a similar price to a kitchen from the chains, but there the similarity ends.
-Lifestyle build their kitchens to a far higher quality, which means they’ll last much longer.
+Lifestyle kitchens are higher quality than what the chains sell.
+This means they’ll last longer.

 How do Lifestyle Kitchens compare with the trade-only suppliers?

 Instead of using the high street chains, you might consider going through your local builder to the trade-only suppliers.
 This can seem attractive.
 After all, if they’re supplying to the trade, surely they must be better and cheaper?

 Unfortunately, that’s not the case.
 In fact, in terms of both price and quality, the chains and trade-only suppliers are much the same.
 Both use the lower-quality chipboard that will tend to bow and the wrapped-type doors that peel.

 How do Lifestyle Kitchens compare with other brands sold by independent showrooms?

 To buy a Lifestyle kitchen, you’ll need to go to an independent kitchen showroom.
 However, Lifestyle is one of many brands sold by independent showrooms.
 So, how do Lifestyle kitchens compare to other brands they sell?

 You’ll find lots of brands sold by independent showrooms that are similar in price, quality & specification to Lifestyle Kitchens.
 However, their are some brands available that cost similar to Lifestyle, but are higher quality & offer a higher specification.